Dit vak wordt alleen in het Engels aangeboden.

 Final problem report: 40 hours

-40% final group report of the product of 6000-7000 words (deadline June 27th 2023) • activities included in the final report could include activities such as apps, blogs, vlogs, visualisations or other type of design etc.
+Final group report of the product of 6000-7000 words (deadline July 2nd 2024) • activities included in the final report could include activities such as apps, blogs, vlogs, visualisations or other type of design etc.

-Students could only pass this course after successful completion of all partial exams.
+Students could only pass this course after successful completion of all partial assignments.

 The Brightspace environment of Leiden University will be used in this course.
 Students will be enrolled to the Brightspace module by the organisation of the course.